javmart/zero-to-qed/docs/src/01_introduction.md

 # Introduction

-Welcome to From Zero to QED, an article series that teaches Lean 4 from first principles.
-The language is powerful but the learning resources remain scattered and incomplete.
-This series aims to fill that gap.
+Welcome to **From Zero to QED**, an informal introduction to formality in Lean 4.
+This article series teaches the language from first principles.
+Lean is powerful but the learning resources remain scattered and incomplete.
+This series is a best effort to fill that gap.

 > [!NOTE]
 > This is the beta release.
 There are bound to be typos, errors, and rough edges.
 If you spot something, send a PR on [GitHub](https://github.com/sdiehl/zero-to-qed).